bbenduylu/sudoku-performance-analysis/README.md

 | 2025-03-11 | 5          | 85%           | 2                  | 3.0               | 4.8               | 4                   | 3          | 65%           | 1                  | 6.2               | 8.0               | 1                   |

 ## Data Cleaning and Organization
-### Dealing with Missing or Incomplete Data
-**Mean Imputation**: For missing data that was sparse and not expected to have a significant impact on overall data, I filled in the missing values with the average of the respective column.The chosen imputation methods were carefully selected to avoid introducing bias into the dataset.
-The use of mean imputation ensures that the central tendency of the data is preserved.
+**Mean Imputation**: For missing data that was sparse and not expected to have a significant impact on overall data, I filled in the missing values with the average of the respective column.
+The mean imputation were carefully selected to avoid introducing bias into the dataset.
+By using mean imputation, the central tendency of data is preserved.
-### Handling Duplicates
-Duplicate rows were removed to prevent over-representation of certain entries and maintain the integrity of the data.
+**Handling Duplicates**: Duplicate rows were removed to prevent over-representation of certain entries and maintain the integrity of the data.

 ## Hypothesis 1 - Easy vs Hard Win Rate Comparison